iammhador/Tiffin_Bati_Backend/README.md

 Tiffin Bati is a website dedicated to providing solutions for individuals struggling with cooking as bachelors.
 The platform is designed to offer an easy way for bachelors to access daily food options and plan their meals effortlessly.
 With an intuitive interface and a range of features, Bachelor Food Service aims to simplify the process of meal planning for its users.

-# TIFFIN BATI

-Tiffin Bati is a website dedicated to providing solutions for individuals struggling with cooking as bachelors.
-The platform is designed to offer an easy way for bachelors to access daily food options and plan their meals effortlessly.
-With an intuitive interface and a range of features, Bachelor Food Service aims to simplify the process of meal planning for its users.

 ## Technologies Used

 - Postgres SQL